I saved money living in Australia—over $30,000 AUD in less than a year! (Over $17k USD)

 That’s cash money in the bank.
 Bills paid, fridge full, and no debts in Australia.

 Did I FINALLY find a sugar daddy?
 I’ve been so patient waiting for one of these… (*pay for my shit, please?*)

 Perhaps I sold my body on the streets?

 OH!
 I know… I was a drug mule, right?

 Nah, I probably would have made way more if I was.
 Maybe next time?
-I think I’d like it, I mean it often involves travel and adventure, so why not?
-OK for real, though, drugs are bad, mmkay.
+It often involves travel and adventure, so why not?
+(JK)

-Well, let’s get one thing out of the way, I did this living in Australia.
-Yeah, in case you don’t know, Australia is pretty damn pricey!
-In fact, it’s one of the most expensive countries in the world.
+Let’s get one thing out of the way.
+I did this while living in Australia.
+In case you don’t know, Australia is pretty damn pricey.

 I worked for it.